Insurance Abroad: EHIC & S1 Form Explained 2026

 1. Talk to your German statutory insurer

-Clarify whether your stay is temporary or permanent and what your options are.
+Clarify whether your stay is temporary or permanent and which option fits your situation.

-Have the first conversation at least 3 months before leaving.
+Have this first conversation around 3 months before you leave.

 2. Apply for the S1 form